Search the Health Library

 Enter the last name, specialty or keyword for your search below.

-The Adolescent Depression Awareness Program (ADAP) educates high school students, teachers, and parents about the illness of depression.
+The Adolescent Depression Awareness Program (ADAP) educates school based professionals, high school students, and parents about the illness of depression.
 Through a student curriculum, a training program for health and school-based professionals, and presentations for parents and communities, ADAP delivers the core message that depression and bipolar disorder are treatable medical illnesses and that concerned individuals should seek help.
-Through this work, ADAP aims to increase awareness about mood disorders in young people while stressing the need for evaluation and treatment.
+Through this work, ADAP aims to increase awareness and decrease stigma about mood disorders in young people while stressing the need for evaluation and treatment.

 The mission of ADAP is to make the curriculum available nationally for school-based professionals to incorporate into their classes.